Oligo12/cyber-projects/edr-project/ARCHITECTURE.md

 - **Filesystem minifilter** - would catch ransomware-style mass-encrypt patterns and persistence drops to autoruns locations.
 - **WFP network callouts** - would catch C2 beaconing, exfil, lateral movement.
 - **ETW Threat-Intelligence** - replaces user-mode hooks with kernel-sourced bitness-independent events.
 Blocked on PPL-AntiMalware code-signing (vendor-only); structural, not technical.
 - **Publisher-name pinning on Authenticode** - currently any valid signer is trusted.
-Tightening to "Microsoft Windows" / "Microsoft Corporation" is a v2 hardening.
+Tightening to "Microsoft Windows" / "Microsoft Corporation" would be the hardening step.
 - **Anomaly detection on trusted processes** - currently trust = absolute suppress.
 Layering "explorer.exe is trusted but writing to a private-RX region is still weird" needs a second pass.
 - **32-bit hook DLL** - current build is x64-only.
 32-bit malware (AgentTesla and similar) gets reduced visibility.
 Build a 32-bit DLL alongside the x64 one.